 Outdoor Fall Family Events in Orange County

 Irvine Park Railroad Pumpkin Patch.
-Open from September 15th to October 31st.
+Open from September 16th through October 31st.
 (It’s free if you just wander around the patch.)

-Apple Picking at Oak Glen* — can’t wait to head up there this year!!
-I, personally, like to wait until it’s COLD.
+Apple Picking at Oak Glen* — I, personally, like to wait until it’s COLD.
 It may mean there are no apples left to pick, but that’s okay with me.
 Make sure you hike the Children’s Nature Trail and visit the Montane Botanic Garden.

 *Not OC, but as my daughter reminded me — it’s tradition so we have to go!